Martini-Force-Field-Initiative/Bartender/README.md

 ## Bartender use

+Please keep in mind
+that Bartender is designed for smaller molecules such as drug candidates.

 Assuming the Bartender and xtb excecutables are in the PATH, you can use Bartender with the command: